aschombe/C-Script/README.md

 - [ ] Maybe Type checking

 ## Notes
-- Empty parenthesis '()' are evaluated to 0.0
+- Empty parenthesis '()' are evaluated to None
 - Functions: (func "name" (placeholder arg1 arg2 ... argn) (body)), the placeholder can be anything but (), but it must be there (or everything breaks) (fix this eventually)
-- Recursive Functions: Base case must be prepended by "base" keyword.
+- Recursive Functions: Base case must be prepended by the "base" keyword.
 Look in the examples directory for an example of a recursive function